Privacy-Preserving Federated Learning with Differentially Private Hyperdimensional Computing: Related Work

-Some studies have explored privacy-preserving techniques for HD models.
-Hernandez-Cano et al.~\cite{hernandez2021prid} implemented intelligent noise injection that identifies and randomizes insignificant features of the model in the original space.
-However, their work does not clearly define how much noise is necessary to achieve a specific level of privacy.
-Khaleghi et al.~\cite{khaleghi2020prive} introduced DP to HD models to enhance security, but they did not predict the impact of noise on the model's accuracy.
-Jalil Piran et al.~\cite{piran2024explainable} investigated the transparency of combining DP with HD models and predicted the effect of noise on HD's performance at various privacy levels.
-Nonetheless, they did not consider these aspects within a FL structure.
-Therefore, it is essential to explore the transparency and explainability of HD models in an FL context, allowing for the precise addition of noise to both client models and the global model.
-This approach will help secure training data while minimizing the impact on model accuracy.
+Some studies have explored privacy-preserving techniques specifically for HD models.
+Hernandez-Cano et al. ~\cite{hernandez2021prid} implemented intelligent noise injection by randomizing insignificant features in the original feature space.
+However, their approach does not clearly define the required noise level to achieve a specific privacy guarantee.
+Khaleghi et al. ~\cite{khaleghi2020prive} introduced DP into HD models to enhance security but did not predict the impact of noise on model accuracy.
+Piran et al. ~\cite{piran2024explainable} examined the transparency of combining DP with HD models and evaluated noise's effect on HD performance at various privacy levels, though their study did not address these considerations within an FL framework.
+Consequently, there is a critical need to explore the transparency and explainability of HD models within the context of FL.
+This includes developing techniques for precisely adding noise to both client models and the global model, ensuring robust data security while minimizing the impact on model accuracy.